 How can art help us understand the challenge of sustainability in the Toronto region?
 That is the challenge and the goal of The Living City Art Exhibition, on display at Evergreen Brickworks November 23 – December 21.

 We’ve all heard thousands of messages about sustainability crises like climate change, biodiversity loss, and air pollution; but we often struggle to understand what exactly the problem is and what we can do to help solve it.
-That’s why Toronto and Region Conservation (TRCA) and its partners Evergreen and Crazy Dames joined forces to give local artists the opportunity to use their talents to bring The Living City Report Card to life.
+That’s why Toronto and Region Conservation Authority (TRCA) and its partners Evergreen and Crazy Dames joined forces to give local artists the opportunity to use their talents to bring The Living City Report Card to life.
 The Living City Art Exhibition, features artist interpretations of TRCA’s The Living City Report Card 2016 and draws attention to sustainability issues in the Toronto region and the work that is still needed to realize a sustainable future.

 The sustainability-themed art exhibit explores the six key themes of The Living City Report Card: carbon, air quality, water, waste, land use and biodiversity.
 The artists’ works use a wide assortment of mediums, from paint to sculpture, even the sounds of nature for their pieces.
 As a part of creating their works, artists met with experts to understand the science and policy around each issue and what it means for the environment, communities and economy of the Toronto region.
 They were given three months to complete their pieces.